eksctl-io/eksctl/userdocs/src/introduction.md

 ```

+### Basic cluster creation

-To create the same kind of basic cluster, but with a different name, run:
+To create a basic cluster, but with a different name, run:

 ```